 Fostering is caring for someone else’s child in your own home.
-Foster carers look after babies, children and young people who are often distressed about being separated from their family, so they need to care about children’s feelings and meet their needs.
+Foster carers look after babies, children and young people who are often distressed about being separated from their family.

 Learn more about becoming a foster carer (PDF, 935KB)